CodeSamplez.com

 Basic UDP Server:

-On the server-side, which will be receiving the request, will need to keep its specific port open where clients will be sending data and whenever a data packet comes, it receive it, process it, send response and wait for the next request.
-So, there is two thing, we should be careful in server-side implementation:
+On the server side, which will be receiving the request, it will need to keep its specific port open where clients will be sending data and whenever a data packet comes, it receives it, processes it, sends a response and waits for the next request.
+So, there are two things, we should be careful of in server-side implementation:

-• Server should always be listening: We need to make sure that, server will be listening on the specified port always, in a never-ending loop. so a ‘while(true)’ loop is necessary here.
+- The server should always be listening: We need to make sure that, the server will be listening on the specified port always, in a never-ending loop. so a ‘while(true)’ loop is necessary here.

-• This program will always be doing only this task: This piece of code will only be responsible for doing this task of receiving request and sending response.
+- This program will always be doing only this task: This piece of code will only be responsible for doing this task of receiving requests and sending responses.
 If you intend to do some other tasks in parallel, you should consider moving this part into a thread implementation.

 DatagramSocket socket;